AnniesAnalytics/Python-codes/README.md

 You will also find some Chat-GPT assisted demo projects in here where I write out the dialogue between me and Chat-GPT.
 This is so beginners can see how approachable it is!

-Note the "Cleaning Files" script is one I actually used at my job!

 # Scripts I actually used at my job

+The "Operations Dataset Generator" script is one that took me a lot of time and thought to write.
+It creates a multi-table dataset about a store's operations department.
+This script has carefully been created to not just generate random data, but to generate meaningful data that you can analyze and pull trends out of.
+It is also adjustable, so you can choose to add dysfunction or a price increase into just one of the dataset.

+The "Cleaning Files" script is one I actually run intermittently with one of my customers who has to do a lot of manual data entry.